j-p-courneya/Intro-Python-Bioinformatics/_episodes/05-scripts.md

 Hopefully you should see what you would expect:

 ~~~
-Hello World
+Hello amazing Post-Docs!
 ~~~
 {: .output}

 Congratulations!
 You've created your first Python script!
 Going forward in this course, we recommend writing the code in scripts and executing from the shell prompt just like this.
-You can continue to use the IPython interpreter if you'd prefer but as things increase in complexity, it will become harder to avoid typing errors, etc.
+You can continue to use a Jupyter Notebook if you'd prefer but as things increase in complexity, it will become harder to avoid typing errors, etc.

 ## Documenting your Code